constup/cookbook-nestjs-typescript/README.md

-# NodeJS TypeScript cookbook
+# NestJS TypeScript cookbook

 ## Short Description

-This is a collection of samples related to NodeJS and NestJS with TypeScript.
+This is a collection of samples related to NestJS, a NodeJS framework with TypeScript.
 This repository is built as a NestJS project and can be installed and run like any other NestJS project.

 Quickstart and reference: [Table of contents](./doc/table_of_contents.md)

 The following main technologies are covered:

+- NestJS (in TypeScript)
 - TypeScript
 - Vanilla NodeJS (in TypeScript)
-- NestJS (in TypeScript)

 See the Long description below for more details.